bfeitknecht/vault/wiki/propositional logic.md

 In **propositional logic** we want to evaluate [[proposition|propositions]] and the [[implication|implications]] between them.

-Since in propositional logic the domain is finite, a function can be completely characterized by a function table.
+Since the domain is finite, a formula can be completely characterised by a function table.

 Propositional logic is also called *first order logic*.